tomexiskandar/bintang/README.rst

 Read an Excel file into Bintang table.

-| path: an excel file path to read from.
+:path: an excel file path to read from.
-| sheetname: the sheetname to read from.
+:sheetname: the sheetname to read from.
-| table: table name to hold the data.
+:table: table name to hold the data.
 If not given, table name will be the sheetname.

 .. code:: python